-|The Efficacy of Aromatherapy with Melissa Officinalis in Reducing Anxiety in Cardiac Patients: A Randomized Clinical Trial|
+|The Efficacy of Aromatherapy With Melissa officinalis in Reducing Anxiety in Cardiac Patients: A Randomized Clinical Trial|

 Viewed : 374 times

-Downloaded : times.
+Downloaded : 8 times.

-Keywords : Anxiety, aromatherapy, cardiac disease, Melissa officinalis
+Keywords : Anxiety, Aromatherapy, Cardiac disease, Melissa officinalis

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Cite By, Google Scholar